gearglow/ReptiliaWithATwist/The List.md

 "That concludes the First Task of the first-ever Hex Games!
 We'll see you right back here in two weeks for a spectacle of daring, nerve, and prowess like you've never seen before: the Second Task!"

-As the professors began tearing down the course, Bagman called the champions back up to the judges' booth for an informal Q&A with Rita Skeeter.
+As the professors began tearing down the course, Bagman called the champions up to the judges' booth for an informal Q&A with Rita Skeeter.
 The other judges had already left.

 "We were going to do this in the Great Hall," he said, "but it's so nice out today!"